Newer, Smarter Forms Debuting Jan. 1

 Several forms will be updated as of Jan.
 1 to address issues related to smart home technology.
-Eleven forms were revised by the Standard Forms Committee this fall; you can see all the upcoming changes on PAR’s website.
+Eleven forms were revised by the Standard Forms Committee this fall; you can see all the upcoming changes on the Standard Forms page.
 Most of the changes can be summarized as follows:

 - Sales agreements will call more attention to items that may or may not be included with the sale of a property.
 Particularly when it comes to smart home devices, many newer models of traditional items are becoming wireless, yet at the same time having a broader reach.
 For example, security systems and doorbells, which used to be hardwired and operate in one part of a property are now wireless and can integrate with mobile devices anywhere on the property.
 Rather than fighting it out at the settlement table whether certain items should be considered “fixtures,” it’s worth spending a little extra time in advance specifically identifying what will stay and what will go.
 The parties will also have some additional responsibilities in transferring ownership of these devices, such as clearing data and passwords and resetting systems.